Skip to content

 this.getPlugin(PluginClass)Get another plugin by class (alternative)

-this.emit(eventName, detail)Dispatch custom event from grid
+this.emit(eventName, detail)Dispatch a DOM CustomEvent from the grid (external consumers)

 this.requestRender()Request full re-render